Determining who the best life insurance companies are is not always a black and white answer.

 The company provides easy-to-follow online steps to help customers determine how much coverage they may need.
 The site also offers calculators to help determine how long life insurance proceeds may last.Show More

 New York Life Insurance Company

-Transamerica will issues 30 year term polices up to age 58.
-Most companies will not issue a 30 year term policy on an person seeking life insurance who is over 50.Show More
+Transamerica will issue 30-year term policies up to age 58.
+Most companies will not issue a 30-year term policy on a person seeking life insurance who is over 50.Show More

 Lincoln Financial Group

 Lincoln Financial Group provides numerous coverage options, including term, universal, and variable universal life insurance coverage.
 Lincoln also has a combination life / long-term care option whereby a policyholder can use a universal policy as an alternative to purchasing a stand-alone, long-term care insurance policy.Show More

 |Lincoln Financial Strength|

 Fidelity Life has been in the business of offering protection to its customers since 1896.

 Fidelity has a specialized line of plans – their RapiDecision policies, which includes a traditional plan, an express option, and a final expense plan.
 Their senior insurance policy is the plan will continue to be effective until age 121!
 Much longer than other companies offer.Show More

 |Fidelity Life Financial Strength|